 Preparing for an appointment

-Make an appointment with your doctor or dentist if you have any signs or symptoms that worry you.
+Make an appointment with a doctor or other healthcare professional if you have any symptoms that worry you.

-If your doctor or dentist feels you may have soft palate cancer, you may be referred to a dentist who specializes in diseases of the gums and related tissue in the mouth (periodontist) or to a doctor who specializes in diseases that affect the ears, nose and throat (ENT specialist or otorhinolaryngologist).
+If you have soft palate cancer, you may be referred to a doctor who specializes in diseases of the face, mouth, teeth, jaws, salivary glands and neck.
+This doctor is called an oral and maxillofacial surgeon.
+You also may be referred to a doctor who specializes in diseases that affect the ears, nose and throat.
+This doctor is called an ENT specialist or otolaryngologist.

-Because appointments can be brief, and because there's often a lot of ground to cover, it's a good idea to be well prepared.
+Because appointments can be brief it's a good idea to be prepared.
 Here's some information to help you get ready.

 What you can do